 Precancerous actinic keratoses and some small, early skin cancers can be treated through cryotherapy.
 The procedure involves freezing the cancerous cells with liquid nitrogen.
 The dead cells simply slough off after the tissue thaws.

 There are several different types of surgery to remove skin cancer.
 The types of procedures include:

-This surgery involves cutting out the cancerous tissue and immediately looking at it under a microscope to check for cancer.
-The steps are repeated until the affected area is free of cancer.
-This technique saves the greatest amount of healthy tissue and has the highest cure rate, about 98 percent or higher.
+This surgery cuts away cancerous tissue and transfers it to a microscope slide.
+The tissue is checked for cancer cells.
+The cutting and examination continues until the area is free of cancer.
+This technique saves the greatest amount of healthy tissue and has the highest cure rate

 Curettage and Electrodesiccation